 Reset Eero to Factory Settings

 Resetting the Eero to factory settings is something we recommend as a last solution.
 This is because the factory reset deletes all the configurations and settings, and removes the Eero from your home network.
+The good thing about a factory reset is that it’s usually more effective than a soft reset.
+Here’s how to do it:

 - Find the reset button.